Cave Tubing, Hiking and Petrogylphs Around the Tanama River

 Our Tour

-We contacted Atabey Eco-Adventures (now there are a number of other options- see contact info below).
-We decided to do a tour which had hiking, petroglyphs, and (most importantly) cave tubing.(Note- this exact tour is no longer available, but they have other similar ones).
-The catch here is, no matter what company you go with, if you want to go tubing in the cave, they require you to get there early, to hopefully avoid the typical afternoon rains (though there is no guarantee).
+We used a company that no longer is in business.
+But there are now a lot of companies that offer tours of the area.
+We decided to do a tour which had hiking, petroglyphs, and (most importantly) cave tubing.
+The catch here is, no matter what company you go with, if you want to go in the water, through the cave, they require you to get there early, to hopefully avoid the typical afternoon rains (though there is no guarantee).
 Despite having to get up early, the drive up Route 10 in the early morning is breathtaking — through karst country, with the clouds rising from the valley.
 Really pretty.

 We then started hiking down and down — for about 30 minutes — back to the river.
 Hiking down the mountain was a little trickier on these slick trails, but we all made it without much incident.

 We floated slowly along, passing lots of pretty cave formations, like curtain stalactites.
 As you get farther into the cave, it gets darker and darker, and soon you are happy to have your headlamp.
 Then the walls look like chocolate.
 You can see a little light at the other end of the cave, where you eventually come out the other side.
-It is relly pretty.
+It is really pretty.
 The water is a bit cold, but it feels nice after the hot hike.

 Some Hints from Our Experience